IBM/universal-connectors/filter-plugin/logstash-filter-pubsub-bigquery-guardium/README.md

 * In the Sink details panel, enter the following details:
 * Sink name: Provide an identifier for the sink.
 Note that after you create the sink you cannot rename it.
 However, you can delete a sink and create a new one.
 * Sink description (optional): Describe the purpose or use case for the sink.
-* In the Sink destination panel, select the Pub/Sub topic as sink service and destination.
+* In the Sink destination panel, select the Cloud Pub/Sub topic as sink service and select the topic created in previous steps.
 * Choose logs to include in the sink in the Build inclusion filter panel.
 * You can filter the logs by log name, resource, and  severity.
   Multi-region
 * In cases of multiple regions, you need to do the same set of configurations per each region.
   Based on the region, different configuration files will be used for the input plug-in

 #### Set destination (TOPIC & SUBSCRIPTION) permissions

 To set permissions for the log sink to route to its destination, do the following:
 * Obtain the sink's writer identity—an email address—from the new sink.
     1. Go to the Log Router page, and select ```menu```  > ```View sink details```.
     2. The writer identity appears in the Sink details panel.
 * If you have owner access to the destination:
+    1. Add the sink's writer identity to topic >>>>
+        - Navigate to the Topic created in the earlier steps
+        - Click on SHOW INFO panel
+        - Click on ADD PRINCIPAL
+        - Paste writer identity in the New Principals
-   1. add the sink's writer identity to topic and give it the Pub/Sub Publisher role and subscriber role.
+        - Give it the Pub/Sub Publisher role and subscriber role

-   2. add the sink's writer identity to subscription and give it the Pub/Sub subscriber role.
+    2. Add the sink's writer identity to subscription >>>>
+        - Navigate to the Subscription
+        - Click on SHOW INFO panel
+        - Click on ADD PRINCIPAL
+        - Paste writer identity in the New Principals
+        - Give it the subscriber role

 ### Create service account credentials
 * Go to the Service accounts section of the IAM & Admin console.
 * Select ```project``` and click ```Create Service Account```.
 * Enter a Service account name, such as Bigquery-pubsub.
 * Click ```Create```.
 * The owner role is required for the service account.
 Select the owner role from the drop-down menu
 * Click ```Continue```.
 You do not need to grant users access to this service account.